 On 20th August 2014, the Digital India programme was approved by the Union Cabinet under the leadership of India’s Prime Minister Shri Narendra Modi.
 The Digital India programme seeks to transform India from a predominantly rural agrarian society to a digitally empowered knowledge economy.

-The Digital India programme has been envisaged by Department of Electronics and Information Technology (DeitY) and includes all the current schemes being run by the Telecom Department, Rural Development Ministry and DeitY.
+The Digital India programme has been envisaged by the Department of Electronics and Information Technology (DeitY) and includes all the current schemes being run by the Telecom Department, Rural Development Ministry and DeitY.

 Watch the announcement of the program by the PM on Independence Day below :